blacktide082/ffiv-name-patcher/README.md

 ## Manually Running the Script

-If you prefer not to run the executable, you can manually run the script.
+If you prefer not to run the executable, you can manually run the script:

 - Ensure you have Python 3.11+ installed.
 - Open a terminal or Powershell window, and change directory to your Final Fantasy IV's game installation.